Dylan ail Don: Dylan's death

-Dylan's rock is located north of the Church of St Beuno's Church at Clynnog Fawr on the seashore, which must be on or near the location of his grave as told in Englynion y Beddau (Stanzas of the Grave) of the Black Book of Carmarthen xxxii:

-On the other hand, MacCulloch (1911, Ch.
-VI) has preferred to see Dylan simply as the remnants of a local sea-god of Gwynedd:

-‘Dylan, however, has no dark traits and is described as a blonde.
-The waves lament his death, and, as they dash against the shore, seek to avenge it.
-His grave is "where the wave makes a sullen sound," but popular belief identifies him with the waves, and their noise as they press into the Conwy is his dying groan.
-Not only is he Eil Ton, "son of the wave," but also Eil Mor, "son of the sea."
-He is thus a local sea-god, and like Manannan identified with the waves, and yet separate from them, since they mourn his death.
-The Mabinogi gives us the débris of myths explaining how an anthropomorphic sea-god was connected with the goddess Arianrhod and slain by a god Govannon.’

 Genealogy

 In the Mabinogion, Dylan's mother, Arianrhod, is the daughter of Dôn and the sister of Gwydion and Gilfaethwy.
 Her Uncle, Math ap Mathonwy, is the King of Gwynedd, and during the course of the story, Arianrhod gives birth to her two sons; Dylan ail Don and Lleu Llaw Gyffes through magical means.

 In the Welsh Triads, we are given a context for an actual Arianrhod who appears as the daughter of Beli Mawr and the sister of Caswallawn (the historical Cassivellaunus).
 Whether this reference is the result of the merging of a myth and history is unclear.
 It is possible that a later historic Arianrhod has become identified and merged with an earlier legendary/mythological Arianrhod.

 Literary reference

 Dylan is the subject of a eulogy entitled Marwnad Dylan Ail Don attributed to the bard Taliesin: